lonestar125/PyHexx/README.md

 (in order of importance):

 MOST URGENT:
-- board stuff DONE
-- display scores DONE
-- display winner DONE
 - info screen
+- MCTS bot
+- docstring

 (in order of importance):